ddsolvation/ddX/README.md

 # ddX
 ## General information
 ddX is an open-source software package for continuum solvation models based on the domain decomposition paradigm.
 It contains a common interface for the three different methods ddCOSMO, ddPCM and ddLPB for the numerical solution to the COSMO, PCM and LPB solvation models.
-Using the common interface, all three methods are thus accessible from a host-code that is used to model the solute and can be on the level of QM, QM/MM, polarizable MM or MM.
+Using the common interface, all three methods are accessible from a host-code that is used to model the solute and which can be on the level of QM, QM/MM, polarizable MM or MM.

-[to be completed]
+For the above methods, ddX computes the electrostatic contribution to the solvation energy, the corresponding contribution to the forces and/or the contribution to the Fock- or DFT Kohn-Sham-matrix.

+## Documentaton
+The code is documented through the Doxygen.

 ## License [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)